 Components, no matter what shape they have.
 Prototypes, unique items, and small and large series.
 Additive manufacturing is shaping the future of the manufacturing industry like hardly any other process.
-Additive manufacturing and laser sintering can be used to manufacture, coat, or repair components with extremely high material requirements.
+Additive manufacturing and/or laser sintering or laser melting can be used to manufacture, coat or repair components with extremely high material requirements.
 Compared with traditional, ablative manufacturing methods such as turning or milling, in additive manufacturing the design determines manufacturing.
-This is why it is referred to as "design-driven manufacturing".
+This is why it is referred to as "design for additive manufacturing" (DfAM).

 TRUMPF has brought two additive manufacturing laser processes to industrial maturity in the last 20 years which can be used to create complex shapes and individual metal components layer-by-layer from metal powder quickly, with flexibility, and cheaply: Laser metal fusion and laser metal deposition.
 As a pioneer in additive manufacturing methods, TRUMPF provides complete solutions with machines, beam sources, and services – all of which they have developed and produced themselves.
 This provides a clear competitive advantage to customers.

 In additive manufacturing, there are no limits when it comes to design – even functions that are not feasible with conventional manufacturing methods can be integrated or complete assemblies can be constructed in one go.